 In the event there are insufficient volunteers, the County may assign employees to be on standby in each Division as described in Section 9.3.
-Social Service Worker IV's in the Emergency Response Program and Social Services Supervisor II's in their respective Divisions shall be assigned to standby on a rotating basis using the inverse seniority list with the following exemptions:
+CPS Social Workers and CPS Social Work Supervisors in FY&C and Adult and Aging Social Workers and Adult and Aging Social Work Supervisors in A&A's Adult Protective Services Emergency Response Program shall be assigned to standby on a rotating basis using the inverse seniority list with the following exemptions:

-- a) Approved vacations will be honored and employees will be exempt from the mandated inverse seniority list for the time of their vacation. - b) Social Services Worker IV's who are not trained in Emergency Response Investigations and Standby Policies and Procedures will be exempt from the mandated inverse seniority list until they are trained. - c) Social Services Supervisor II's who are not trained in supervising Emergency Response Investigations and Standby Policies and Procedures will be exempt from the mandated inverse seniority list until they are trained.

-- d) Employees with documented medical restrictions will be exempt from the mandated inverse seniority list for the duration of their medical restriction. - e) All probationary employees will be exempt from the mandated inverse seniority list. - f) Employees in the Family, Youth, and Children Division in the Emergency Response Program who have volunteered for at least three (3) standby shifts within a given month are exempt from the mandated inverse seniority list for that month.
+- a) Approved vacations will be honored and employees will be exempt from the mandated inverse seniority list for the time of their vacation. - b) Individuals not trained in applicable Emergency Response Investigations and Standby Policies and Procedures will be exempt from the mandated inverse seniority list until they are trained. - c) Employees with documented medical restrictions will be exempt from the mandated seniority list for the duration of their medical restriction. - d) All probationary employees will be exempt from the mandated inverse seniority list. - e) CPS Social Workers who have volunteered for at least two (2) standby shifts within a given month and CPS Social Work Supervisors who have volunteered for at least three (3) standby shifts within a given month are exempt from the mandated inverse seniority list for that month.